Chief Executive, Edinburgh Airport Limited

 Gordon Dewar took up the post of Chief Executive in July 2012.
-Under his stewardship, Edinburgh Airport has consolidated itself as one of Europe's leading airports with being named Best European Airport of its size by the ACI for an unprecedented third time.
+Under his stewardship, Edinburgh Airport has consolidated itself as one of Europe's leading airports with being named Best European Airport of its size by the ACI for an unprecedented third time in 2013.

-Rebranding the airport as the place where 'Scotland meets the world', Gordon has overseen airlines including Virgin Atlantic, Air Canada and Turkish Airlines commence services at Edinburgh, driving passenger numbers over 1 million for an individual month in July and August 2013.
-In 2014 Edinburgh will welcome Qatar and US Airways as well as a new destination of Chicago from United as the airport reach extends further into the long-haul market.
+Rebranding the airport as the place where 'Scotland meets the world', Gordon has overseen airlines including Qatar Airways, US Airways, Air Canada and Turkish Airlines commence services at Edinburgh, driving passenger numbers to almost 9.8 million in 2013.

-The airport has announced a £25m security expansion as part of a 5 year, £150m investment which Gordon will lead ensuring that customer service will remain at the core of delivery as the airport expends its capacity.
+The airport has now completed a £25m security expansion as part of a 5 year, £150m investment which Gordon has lead to ensure customer service remains at the core of delivery as the airport expands its capacity.

-Gordon spent 4 years with BAA running Glasgow and Edinburgh airports through periods of extensive investments in terminal capacity and passenger growth from 2007 to 2010.
-He then spent 2 years as Chief Executive at Bahrain International Airport overhauling the facilities and operations there and creating a profitable business for the first time.
+Gordon spent four years with BAA running Glasgow and Edinburgh airports through periods of extensive investments in terminal capacity and passenger growth from 2007 to 2010.
+He then spent two years as Chief Executive at Bahrain International Airport overhauling the facilities and operations there and creating a profitable business for the first time.